omron93/custom-test/README.md

 Two types of slides exist:

  - **introduction** - serves for an introduction of your questionnaire and to get necessary data from the user (e.g. Name, Age)
  - **questions** - contains your questions.
 The user gives his answers using the keyboard.
 His answer and a question response time are stored into a database.
+Times are stored in milliseconds.

 ## Adding your questionnaire

-Your questionare is read from file `questionare.html`.
+Your questionare is read from file `questionnaire.html`.
 This file is standard HTML file.
 See [HTML basics](https://www.w3schools.com/html/html_basic.asp).

 Some lines with the following comment have special meaning: